-The show is about the reality of warfare on what Major Barnes calls ‘the cutting edge’ — without distorting things.
+The show is about the reality of warfare on what Major Barnes calls ‘the cutting edge.’
 For Hartman’s men the action is an unending meat grinder.
 True, the real battle for the Ludendorf was more complicated, and the roughest fighting apparently didn’t take place on the bridge itself.
 In this account only the German side is slightly lacking, as Major Kreuger would have to be awfully naive to believe that his actions won’t get him accused of treason.
 The tragedy is that officers like General von Brock and Major Kreuger have to place honor ahead of reason.
-Neither believes in victory and both want to save lives, but neither has the freedom to do the right thing.
+Neither believes in victory and both want to save lives, but neither has the luxury of doing the right thing.
 The realistic Captain Schmidt (Hans Christian Blech), for instance, would just like to surrender and get back to teaching school.

 At the strategic end of things, the situation is almost absurd — both sides go back and forth on whether the right thing to do is hold the bridge or blow it up (the Germans) or take the bridge or blow it up (the Americans).
 In the end I guess the bridge had the last laugh.
-In reality it took all the punishment dished out by both sides, and stood firm.
+In reality it withstood the punishment dished out by both sides and stood firm.
 It finally fell only later on, as if taking its own sweet time.